binnie51/react-portfolio-vtjia/README.md

 * Satisfies all of the preceding acceptance criteria plus the following:

-	* Has an Apollo Server that uses GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-	* Use an Apollo Server and apply it to the Express.js server as middleware.

-	* Include schema settings for resolvers and typeDefs as outlined in the homework instructions.

-	* Modify the existing authentication middleware to work in the context of a GraphQL API.

-	* Use an Apollo Provider so that the application can communicate with the Apollo Server.
+    * Application must use React to render content.

+    * Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.

+    * Application has a single `Project` component that’s used multiple times in the Portfolio section.

+    * Application has a single `Footer` component that appears on multiple pages.

-	* Application must be deployed to Heroku.
+    * Application must be deployed to GitHub Pages.

 ### Deployment: 32%